Biography in literature: Literary biography

 A literary biography is the biographical exploration of individuals' lives merging historical facts with the conventions of narrative.
 Biographies about artists and writers are sometimes some of the most complicated forms of biography.
 Not only does the author of the biography have to write about the subject of the biography but also must incorporate discussion of the subject-author's literary works into the biography itself.
-Literary biographers must balance the weight of commentary on the subject-author's oeuvre (complete body of works) against the biographical content to create a coherent narrative of the subject-author's live.
+Literary biographers must balance the weight of commentary on the subject-author's oeuvre (complete body of works) against the biographical content to create a coherent narrative of the subject-author's lives.
 This balance is interpretively-influenced by the degree of biographical elements inherent in an author's literary works.
 The close relationship between writers and their work relies on ideas that connect human psychology and literature and can be examined through psychoanalytic theory.

 Literary biography may address subject-authors whose oeuvre contains a plethora of autobiographical information and who welcome the biographical analysis of their work.
 Elizabeth Longford, a biographer of Wilfrid Blunt, noted, "Writers are articulate and tend to leave eloquent source material which the biographer will be eager to use."
 The opposite may also be the case, some authors and artists go out of their way to discourage the writing of their biographies, as was the case with Kafka, Eliot, Orwell and Auden.
 Auden said, "Biographies of writers whether written by others or themselves are always superfluous and usually in bad taste....
 His private life is, or should be, of no concern to anybody except himself, his family and his friends."

 Well-received literary biographies include Richard Ellmann's James Joyce and George Painter's Marcel Proust.